University of Sydney

 The Australian Government subsidises the tuition fee for this course.
 The remaining balance is paid by the student.
 Current University of Sydney fee information.

-Teaching questionnaire/Personal Statement: Applicants are required to answer four questions about their motivation and suitability for teaching.
+Teaching questionnaire/Personal Statement: Applicants are required to answer a question about their motivation and suitability for teaching.
 How to complete the teaching questionnaire.

 For information on the personal statement visit the University of Sydney website.